Jordan Swing: Israel (2018–2020)

 On July 12, 2018, Swing signed with Hapoel Be'er Sheva of the Israeli Premier League.
-On April 12, 2019, Swing participated in the 2019 Israeli League All-Star Game and the Three-Point Shootout during the same event.
+On April 12, 2019, he participated in the 2019 Israeli League All-Star Game and the Three-Point Shootout during the same event.
 Swing took part in 36 Israeli League games, averaging 15.4 points, 5.5 rebounds and 3.2 assists per game.
-Swing helped Be'er Sheva reach the 2019 Israeli League Playoffs, where they eventually were eliminated by Hapoel Jerusalem in the Quarterfinals.
+He helped Be'er Sheva reach the 2019 Israeli League playoffs, where they eventually were eliminated by Hapoel Jerusalem in the quarter finals.

 On July 6, 2019, Swing signed a one-year deal with Maccabi Rishon LeZion.
-On December 22, 2019, Swing recorded a season-high 35 points, while shooting 7-of-12 from three-point range, along with seven rebounds and two assists in a 114–118 triple-overtime loss to Ironi Nahariya.
+On December 22, 2019, he recorded a season-high 35 points, while shooting 7-of-12 from three-point range, along with seven rebounds and two assists in a 114–118 triple-overtime loss to Ironi Nahariya.

 On February 27, 2020, after parting ways with Rishon, Swing signed with Maccabi Haifa for the rest of the season.

-Germany (2020–2021)
+Hamburg Towers (2020–2021)

 On August 29, 2020, Swing signed with the Hamburg Towers of the Basketball Bundesliga.